ebmgt/Wage_ratio/files/HealthCare.md

 In 2018, St Jude entered the Glassdoor top 50 ranking (see chart below) and Downing was rated as the #5 CEO by Glassdoor ([Glassdoor link](https://www.glassdoor.com/employers/blog/top-ceos-2018/)) According to a St Jude [news release](https://www.stjude.org/media-resources/news-releases/2018-medicine-science-news/st-jude-ceo-james-downing-ranked-no-5-of-glassdoors-top-100-ceos.html) noted
 > "Under Downing’s leadership, St. Jude has increased employee feedback channels and forums, resulting in more innovation and connectivity across the Memphis-based campus.
 Downing leads monthly Town Hall and Blueprint Series all-employee meeting opportunities that encourage employees to share ideas and connect with leadership."

-Accordingly, two publications of burunout rates in St Jude reported low rates in 2018:
+Accordingly, two publications of burnout rates in St Jude reported low rates in 2018:
 * 28% by Maslach Burnout Inventory (high EE or high DP subscale) of 53 attending physicians in 2018 (Blazin et al. JCO Oncol Pract.
 2021 PMID: [33720755](HTTP://pubmed.gov/33720755)).
 * 34% by Maslach Burnout Inventory (high EE or high DP or high PA subscale) in 2018 among 65 physicians.
 20% to 33% among other clinical staff groups (Dunn et al. Pediatr Blood Cancer.
 2021 PMID: [34227729](HTTP://pubmed.gov/34227729))